 Many of the same programs that are effective in the treatment of dependence upon drugs or alcohol are effective in the treatment of behavioral addictions.
 An effective behavioral addiction treatment program should offer all clients access to the resources they need.
 This may include any combination of the following:

+If a substance abuse or addiction disorder is a part of the experience of a client seeking treatment for a behavioral addiction, it is essential that treatment for that substance abuse disorder is integrated into the overall treatment plan.
 For many clients, the urge to drink or do drugs is coupled with the urge to engage in the process addiction.
 For example, some say that as soon as they get a drink in hand, the next thought is gambling.
 Others may include the use of stimulant drugs as a part of their ritual when they engage in behaviors triggered by or related to sex addiction.
 No matter what the combination of disorders is, it is often recommended that the person enroll in a residential treatment center that is equipped with the staff, resources, and experience to empower healing on all fronts.

 There is no difference between the terms “process addiction” and “behavioral addiction.”
 Both refer to compulsive indulgence in a specific behavior or type of behaviors that have the net result of harm to the person, plus the inability of the person to moderate or manage those behaviors without treatment.